gabriribeiro5/cyclobot_client/README.md

 - [ ] Handle incoming configuration updates and apply changes
 - [ ] Collect new config file data to update system behavior

-##  ♻️ Eco Unit simplified lifecycle
+##  ♻️ Cyclobot simplified lifecycle
 0. Start
-1. Self Diagnosis
+1. Health Check
-2. Comm
-4. Simm
+3. Send diagnostics
+4. Verify and run updates
-5. Comm
+5. Simmulation
+6. Send sensors data
-6. Sleep
+7. Sleep
-*Update and Error are wildcards to be handled
+*Error state may be raised by any other state

-## Eco Unit
+## Cyclobot
-This software is designed to run in IoT devices called Eco Units.
+This software is designed to run in IoT devices called Cyclobots.

-Eco Units are meant to:
+Cyclobots are meant to:
 1. Keep track of a given ecosystem's health leveraging from multiple sensors;
 2. Send healthcheck data to a given server;
 3. Manipulate the ecosystem through actuators (such as watering and fan systems).